I’d heard of the salt mine on a Facebook group but could not think how seeing a salt mine could be entertaining. Well how wrong I was.

 The salt deposits are almost 14 million years old and caused by a sea evaporating and leaving behind it’s salt and the mine is considered so important that Copernicus even visited.
 They carved a statue of him entirely from a salt block in honour of his visit.

-The photos may not be what you are used to from me but firstly, we were very rushed.
+The photos aren’t great but firstly, we were very rushed.
 There were literally seconds to stand and take in sights such as Copernicus before we were moved on.
 Also there was no tripod allowed so everything was handheld and it was very dark mostly.

 I’d love to go back with some lights or a tripod but I’d have to pay for a private tour for that and that’s mega bucks.